 - personal security.

 While taking on casework with us, Associate FCAs must adhere to Cafcass’ procedures and policies, which we will provide alongside a handbook that signposts a range of template forms and reports.
-You will also have access to our eLearning platform, in-house Library and quarterly briefings (which count towards your HCPC renewals).
+You will also have access to our eLearning platform, in-house Library and quarterly briefings (which count towards your Social Work England renewals).